MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .output}

-This tells us that we are on the `master` branch, and that no files have been changed since the last commit.
+This tells us that we are on the `master` branch (more about branching later), and that no files have been changed since the last commit.

 Next, type
 ~~~